michaelcontento/redux-storage-engine-localstorage/README.md

 operation will block the JS thread!

 **Warning**: Some browsers like IE<=11 does not support Promises!
-If you don't want to polyfill the whole Promise API, [redux-storage-engine-localStorageFakePromise][] might be a possible solution for you.
+If you don't want to polyfill the whole Promise API, [redux-storage-engine-localstoragefakepromise][] might be a possible solution for you.

 ## License